Dorset Joint Railway

 After the Grouping of the railways of Great Britain in 1923 the S&DJR became a Joint line under the control of the London, Midland & Scottish Railway (LMS) and the Southern Railway (SR), who were the successors to the MR and L&SWR respectively.
 When the railways were nationalised in 1948 the Joint line came under the control of British Railways (Southern Region) (BR(SR)), but in due course control of the old Bath Extension section passed to British Railways (Western Region) (BR(WR)) until the line closed on 6th March 1966.

-On 3-Oct-1886 Electric Train Tablet (ETT) working was introduced between Bath and Radstock (using Tyers No 1 instruments), after which Midford became a non-block location within the Bath Single Line Junction - Wellow section.
+On 3-October-1886 Electric Train Tablet (ETT) working was introduced between Bath and Radstock (using Tyers No 1 instruments), after which Midford became a non-block location within the Bath Single Line Junction - Wellow section.
 Nevertheless it appears that the signals remained in use at Midford for 'station stop' purposes only.
 The steep gradient out of Bath necessitated the provision of banking engines on almost all Down freight trains, but assistance was needed only as far as the summit at the north end of Combe Down Tunnel.
-Special banking arrangements were already in force by 1886 on the Bath Junction to Midford section involving the use of a 'Bath Bank Staff' and these continued with the advent of ETT working - click here for further details.
+Special banking arrangements had been in force since 1876 on the Bath Single Line Junction - Midford section involving the use of a 'Bath Bank Staff' and these continued with the advent of ETT working (click here for further details).

 In 1892 the line from Midford to Wellow was doubled and new signal-boxes (SB) were provided at both locations, the new work being opened on 28th August.
 Midford now became a block-post again and worked ETT to Bath Single Line Junction (presumably using the Tyers No 1 instrument relocated from Wellow) and Absolute Block to Wellow using S&DJR 'block telegraph' instruments.
 The 'Bath Bank Staff' arrangements continued, but with the bank engine staff now being interlocked with the ETT instrument at Bath Single Line Junction SB.